 Sexual Function for MS, Other Patients with Neurological Disorders Can Improve with Help

-Sexual dysfunction is common for patients affected by neurological disorders, but it does not signal the end of a satisfying sex life and intimate lovemaking.
+Sexual dysfunction is common for patients affected by neurological disorders, but it does not have to signal the end of a satisfying sex life and intimate lovemaking, according to researchers.

 Appropriate measures can help patients overcome sexual dysfunction associated with disease.
 Scientists from around the world discussed the topic at the recent Congress of the European Academy of Neurology (EAN) in Copenhagen.